Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 	:material-checkbox-blank-outline: Understand that BTT signals are generally aliased.

+## Two kinds of vibration

+SECTION on SYNCHRONOUS AND ASYNCHRONOUS VIBRATION.
+WHY DOES SYNCHRONOUS VIBRATION OCCUR?
+WHY DOES ASYNCHRONOUS VIBRATION OCCUR?

 ## Synchronous vibration
 Rotor blade vibration can be characterized according to the relationship between the vibration frequency and shaft speed.
 The two kinds of vibration are *synchronous* and *asynchronous* vibration.
 Synchronous vibration is defined as vibration occurring at an *integer multiple* of the shaft speed.
 This integer multiple is called the Engine Order (EO).